Logie, Dundee: Recreation

 At the north-western boundary of the estate lies Victoria Park, one of Dundee’s smaller public parks, which provides open lawns, tree-lined paths, and children’s play facilities.
 The upper end of Logie Avenue was originally designed to serve as a viewpoint overlooking the city and remains a popular route for walking.

 The estate itself was planned with communal recreation in mind.
 The original housing design included shared drying greens and small allotments, some of which were actively used for gardening and food production during the 20th century.
 Although many of these allotments have since been grassed over, several communal green areas remain, giving the estate a more open layout compared to other schemes built during the same period.

 Within walking distance are Balgay Park and Mills Observatory, both situated to the north of the estate.
 Balgay Park contains extensive woodland and open space, while the observatory provides educational and recreational astronomy facilities.

 Transport

 Logie is located around 2 km west of Dundee city centre and is served by a number of public transport links.

 The main bus corridor for the area runs along Blackness Road, which forms the southern boundary of the estate.
 Several services operated by Xplore Dundee and Stagecoach East Scotland provide frequent connections between Logie, the city centre, Ninewells Hospital, and neighbouring areas including Lochee, Charleston, and Menzieshill.
-Services also extend eastwards towards Broughty Ferry and Monifieth, and westwards to Perth.
+Services also extend eastwards towards Broughty Ferry, Monifieth, and Arbroath.

 Historically, Logie was also connected to Dundee’s tram network, with routes running along Blackness Road until the closure of the system in 1956.
 Buses replaced the trams and have remained the main form of public transport in the area since then.